houseofstake/near-data-layer/README.md

 ## SQL Views & Analytics

-The indexer creates analytical SQL views for querying governance and veNEAR data.
+The indexer creates analytical SQL views for querying governance and HOS data.
 All views are located in the `sql_views/` directory.

 ### Available Views

 - **`proposals`** - Comprehensive governance proposal data with voting metadata, approval status, and vote counts
-- **`registered_voters`** - veNEAR token holders eligible to participate in governance voting
+- **`registered_voters`** - HOS token holders eligible to participate in governance voting
 - **`proposal_voting_history`** - Individual vote records showing user voting patterns and choices
-- **`user_activities`** - Summary of user interactions with veNEAR contracts and governance
+- **`user_activities`** - Summary of user interactions with HOS contracts and governance
 - **`delegation_events`** - Vote delegation actions and delegate relationships
 - **`approved_proposals`** - Proposals that have passed governance review and are eligible for public voting
 - **`proposal_non_voters`** - Analysis of eligible voters who did not participate in specific proposals